Lori Berenson: Activities in Peru and arrest

-In Peru, Berenson met members of the Túpac Amaru Revolutionary Movement (MRTA), a group accused of committing terrorist attacks in Peru including kidnapping, bank robberies, extortion, hostage taking, and assassinations.
+In Peru, Berenson met members of the Túpac Amaru Revolutionary Movement (MRTA), a group that committed attacks in Peru including kidnapping, bank robberies, extortion, hostage taking, and bombings.
+During these attacks some 400 people died in attacks planned by the MRTA.
 Berenson initially denied knowing that they were MRTA members.
 After acknowledging that her associates were members she maintained that she did not know the group was planning to conduct an attack on Peru’s Congress or planning any other act of violence.

 Berenson obtained press credentials for herself and her photographer to the Congress of Peru to interview some of its members and attend sessions where she took notes and sketched a seating plan.
 Afterwards, the media reported these to be "false journalist credentials".
 Berenson and those who supported her contended that she was on assignment from two U.S. publications, Modern Times and Third World Viewpoint, to work as a freelance journalist writing articles about the effects of poverty on women in Perú.
 Her photographer, Nancy Gilvonio, was actually the wife of Néstor Cerpa, the MRTA second-in-command — although Berenson maintained she was unaware of this connection, saying that she knew her only as a Bolivian photographer.
 Berenson had entered the main Congress building with Gilvonio several times during 1995 to interview members of Congress.
 Gilvonio was alleged to have provided the information she collected to the MRTA including detailed information on the floor plans of Congress, its security and members.
 The alleged plan was for the MRTA to invade the Congress building, kidnap the legislators, and exchange the hostages for MRTA prisoners.

 On November 30, 1995, Berenson and Gilvonio were arrested on a public bus in downtown Lima.
 Berenson was accused of being a leader of the MRTA, which had been officially classified as a terrorist group by the government.
+Berenson was further accused of aiding the MRTA with her house being used as a meeting house and arms depot, and of using her connections to facilitate arms purchases, she was also implicated in participating in the planned attack on the Peruvian congress.

 Within hours after Berenson's arrest, the government launched an all-night siege of the MRTA safe house in an upscale neighborhood in Lima which Berenson had co-rented with an associate.
 At the end of the siege, three MRTA guerrillas and one police officer had died and 14 guerrillas were captured.
 The upper floors of the house were found to contain an "arsenal of weapons" and ammunition including 3,000 sticks of dynamite.

 Diagrams, notes, weapons, and police and military uniforms found at the safe house suggested that the group was planning to seize members of Congress and trade them for captured guerrillas.
 Police also seized a floor plan and a scale architectural model of the Congress building.
-After being taken to the house siege, in which Berenson claims she was used as a human shield by the Peruvian police, both women were taken to the DINCOTE (División Nacional Contra el Terrorismo, or National Counterterrorism Division).